jakoblundoe/scripts-for-Reaper/README.md

 # Scripts for Reaper
 Simple custom Lua-scripts for Reaper which is made based on my own workflow needs.
-Maybe others will find them useful so decided to share!
+Maybe others will find them useful too!

 ### Scripts